kimh/clojure-by-example/source/index.md

 <br>

-You may think that you can archive the same thing by using an anonymous function and `def`.
+You can archive the same thing by using an anonymous function and `def`.
 Then, why do we get bothered with delay?

 ```clojure
 user> (def later (delay (do [] (prn "Adding") (+ 1 2))))